-The new Flemish Administrative Centre (VAC) in Leuven – the Dirk Bouts building – is adjacent to the railway line and station and forms a new urban landmark for the city.
-It is the final component within the redevelopment plan for the station’s north side and comprises two main buildings: an 18-storey, 60-metre tower – the tallest in the city – and a 200-metre long, low-rise, 4-storey stepped building.
-At the end of the low-rise unit, the two upper levels cantilever out over a landscaped public plaza.The façade is clad in natural stone, the colour and texture of which harmonises with the surrounding buildings.
-It is thanks to the dynamic façades, and the solid walls, that the noise nuisance from the trains is reduced, thereby increasing the acoustic comfort of the district.
+The new Flemish Administrative Centre (VAC) in Leuven is adjacent to the railway line and station and forms a new urban landmark for the city.
+It is the final component within the redevelopment plan for the station’s north side and comprises two main buildings: a 60-metre tower and a 200-metre long, low-rise stepped building.
+The façade is clad in natural stone, the colour and texture of which harmonises with the surrounding buildings.
+The dynamic façades and the solid walls also reduce noise nuisance from the trains.

 The new administrative centre is a model of sustainability and incorporates many energy-saving technologies, including free-cooling and geothermal wells that significantly reduce the need for cooling and heating during summer and winter.
 When completed in 2010, it was the first office building to achieve a 4-star (maximum) certificate from the Flemish government for meeting the highest performance standards elaborated in the Technical Requirements for Office Buildings handbook.